Multi-SpatialMLLM: Multi-Frame Spatial Understanding with Multi-Modal Large Language Models: Experimental Results

 \subsection{Multi-Frame Spatial Understanding}

-We evaluate the multi-frame spatial understanding of our Multi-SpatialMLLM using our proposed MultiSPA benchmark and discuss the scalability of our model.

 \textbf{Implementation details.} Our preliminary studies show that InternVL2~\cite{InternLM} exhibits stronger instruction-following capabilities than other popular MLLMs (\eg, LLaVA-OneVision~\cite{LLaVA_OneVision}, VILA~\cite{VILA}).
 Hence, we adopt the 8B InternVL2 model as our base, fine-tuning it on the MultiSPA training split.
 Specifically, we employ LoRA~\cite{LoRA} with rank $R=16$ to update the LLM backbone, while freezing the image encoder and projection layer.
+More results of other settings are in the supplementary material.
 We use a cosine learning rate scheduler with $\text{lr}=4\times 10^{-5}$ and the AdamW~\cite{AdamW} optimizer.
-Due to computational constraints, we train on a subset of MultiSPA (3M QA samples) for one epoch, mixed with 60K general image-based instruction-following samples to preserve the base model's original abilities.
+For research efficiency, we train on a subset of MultiSPA (3M QA samples) for one epoch, mixed with 60K general image-based instruction-following samples to preserve the base model's original abilities.
 The training is conducted on 24 nodes of 8$\times$32G V100 GPUs with a batch size of 192, taking 50 hours to complete.

-\textbf{Baselines.}~We include the official versions of InternVL2~\cite{InternLM} with different model sizes as baselines to investigate how our proposed training data improves performance.
-Additionally, we evaluate three popular proprietary models, including ``Claude-3.5-Sonnet-20241022"~\cite{Claude-3.5-Sonnet}, ``Gemini2.0-Flash"~\cite{Gemini2.0-Flash}, and ``GPT-4o-20241120"~\cite{GPT-4o}, as representative models to highlight the limitations of multi-frame spatial understanding even in SOTA MLLMs.
-Since these baselines often either refuse to answer certain questions or produce responses failing to adhere to the required answer format, we employ additional prompts to encourage them to provide answers or guess values when uncertain.
-We also use GPT-4 for post-processing to ensure their outputs conform to the prescribed answer format and can be extracted for evaluation accordingly.
+\textbf{Baselines.}~We include different sizes of InternVL2~\cite{InternLM} and SpatialRGPT~\cite{SpatialRGPT} as baselines to investigate how our proposed training data improves performance.
+We also evaluate three popular proprietary models, including ``Claude-3.5-Sonnet-20241022"~\cite{Claude-3.5-Sonnet}, ``Gemini2.0-Flash"~\cite{Gemini2.0-Flash}, and ``GPT-4o-20241120"~\cite{GPT-4o}, as representative models to highlight the limitations of multi-frame spatial understanding even in SOTA MLLMs.
+Since these baselines often either refuse to answer questions or produce responses failing to adhere to the required format, we employ prompts to encourage them to provide answers or guess values when uncertain.
+We further use GPT-4 for post-processing to ensure their outputs conform to the prescribed answer format and can be extracted for evaluation accordingly.